How to Create a Successful UGC Campaign: Tips, Tricks, and More

 Crowdsourcing is nothing new.
 Today, companies regularly crowdsource ideas, or names, for new products.
 People regularly crowdsource their vacation rentals and commutes.
 So it was only natural when businesses began to crowdsource content on social media.

-Understanding What a UGC Campaign Is
+What is a UGC campaign?

 {{trend-ad="/external-components"}}